hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 	The [IWA specification](https://github.com/InterWorkAlliance/TokenTaxonomyFramework)  uses an explicit approach when it comes to defining the different types of tokens.
 This can be seen by the `Token Type (Fungible/Non-Fungible)`, `Token Unit(Fractional, Whole or Singleton)`, `Value  Type(Intrinsic or Reference)` or `Supply(Fixed, Capped-Variable, Gated or Infinite)` categories.
 2. **Implicit**

-	It is fair to say that some described properties above are not necessary to be explicitly defined, f.e instead for HAPI to request both `Supply` and `maxSupply` to be set, HAPI can implicitly derive the types of the supported tokens based on the arguments passed.
+	It is fair to say that some described properties above are not necessary to be explicitly defined, f.e instead for HAPI to request a separate `enum` for `WHOLE/FRACTIONAL` to be set, it can implicitly derive the types of the token based on the `decimals` property that is passed.

-The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (example `Token Type`), and the rest of the configuration is derived implicitly from the provided variables.
+The proposed solution uses a hybrid approach, meaning that only the required properties categorising the Tokens are added as enums (example `TokenType` and `TokenRepresentationType`), and the rest of the configuration is derived implicitly from the provided variables (deriving `Fractional/Whole` from `decimals`)

 The following matrix provides information on the mapping between token types/properties and the corresponding configuration:

+TODO change?
 **Fungible Token Matrix**

 |                     	| Fractional, Fixed             	| Fractional, Capped-Variable              	| Fractional, Infinite                     	| Whole, Fixed                  	| Whole, Capped-Variable                   	| Whole, Infinite                          	|